Achievable logoAchievable logo

 • How to find the slope of the tangent line to the inverse function at a given point

 Suppose f(x)=x5+x.
-To find its inverse, swap the x and y so that
+To find its inverse, you would swap x and y:

 x=y5+y

-Graphically, a one-to-one function (passing the horizontal line test) and its inverse are reflections of each other over the line y=x line, which swaps the x and y-values as well as the domain and range.
-This means that if f(3)=5, then f−1(5)=3.
+Graphically, a one-to-one function (one that passes the horizontal line test) and its inverse are reflections of each other across the line y=x.
+Reflecting across y=x swaps the x- and y-values, and it also swaps the domain and range.
+For example, if f(3)=5, then f−1(5)=3.

-Given f(x), the derivative of its inverse f−1(x) is derived using this fundamental property of inverse functions:
+Given f(x), we start from the defining property of inverse functions:

 f(f−1(x))=x